zeta-chain/protocol-contracts/v2/scripts/deploy/readme.md

 ```
 ./scripts/utils/get_zrc20_info.sh <zrc20_address> <rpc>
 ```

+Note: the script requires `cast` CLI (Foundry suite) to be installed.

 The command prints the environment variable to put in the `.env` file to deploy the new contract.
 Example:
 ```